KrusnikViers/Zordon/README.md

 ### Dependencies:

-* Python 3.5 or newer
+* Python 3.7 or newer
+* PostgreSQL database
 * Packages from `requirements.txt`